sdr-enthusiasts/docker-radarbox/README.md

 - `arm32v7`, `armv7l`: ARMv7 32-bit (Odroid HC1/HC2/XU4, RPi 2B/3B)
 - `arm64`, `aarch64`: ARMv8 64-bit (RPi 4 64-bit OSes)

-## Obtaining a RadarBox Sharing Key
+## Obtaining a Airnav Radar Sharing Key

-First-time users should obtain a RadarBox sharing key.
+First-time users should obtain a Airnav Radar sharing key.

-In order to obtain a RadarBox sharing key, on the first run of the container, `rbfeeder` will generate a sharing key and print this to the container log.
+In order to obtain a Airnav Radar sharing key, on the first run of the container, `rbfeeder` will generate a sharing key and print this to the container log.

 ```shell
 timeout 300s docker run \